Full Time Offerings

 This program is currently available to international students only.

+The Health Care Administration Management program is a business program that will provide students with previous education/experience in health care with business and leadership fundamentals.
 The program provides the skills necessary to work within the Canadian health care system.
 The curriculum covers a wide range of topics in business through the lens of health care.

 You will develop skills in the areas of finance, human resources, operations, management, leadership, research and reporting, and strategic thinking.
 You will study privacy, ethics, communications and patient care concerns as they relate to the Canadian health care system.